RafaelAfrikyan/arrayMethods/README.md

 # 1. Concate Arrays

-Concatenate the two arrays.
+-Concatenate the two arrays.

 [concateArr.js](concateArr.js)

 # 2. Resolve with filter method

-write a functions which can do some filter with arrays
+- write a functions which can do some filter with arrays

 [Filter.js](Filter.js)